Yandex Cloud

 4. Under Basic parameters:

-1. Specify a name for the cluster.
+1. Give the cluster a name.
 The name must be unique within the folder.

 3. Optionally, create labels: